Dooders/Dooders/docs/Core.md

 ## Steps

 Steps are the logic a model or object executes during its a cycle.
-In other words, it's the flow of steps a dooder will do each turn.
+In other words, it's the flow of steps a dooder will execute each turn.

 The step logic will be executed every cycle in the simulation.